Missouri House bill seeks to ban regulations based on a dog's breed

 JEFFERSON CITY, Mo. — Owners of pit bulls and some other large dog breeds may soon have more options of where to live if a House bill discussed Thursday becomes law.

-The bill, proposed by state Rep. David Gregory, R-St. Louis, would ban municipalities from passing breed-specific laws, or BSLs.
+The bill, proposed by state Rep. David Gregory, R-St. Louis, would ban municipalities from passing breed-specific laws.
 More than 70 Missouri municipalities have BSLs, according to a BSL census.
 More than 50 of those laws ban pit bulls.

 Gregory, who proposed a similar bill in 2020, initially painted the issue as one of government overreach.